Reducing greenhouse gas emissions

 **Scope 2 emissions reported are calculated using the market-based method.
 Beginning in 2021, scope 2 market-based method emissions utilized various environmental attributes from renewable energy credits associated with virtual power purchase agreements, RECs purchased on the open market and International RECs purchased through an energy service provider.
 These instruments were specific to facilities in the U.S., Canada and Colombia in 2021.
 Prior to 2021, the company did not use environmental instruments.

 We have focused on energy efficiency to reduce greenhouse emissions associated with energy used in our manufacturing, distribution and R&D facilities, as well as in our offices.
 These efforts have reduced our energy costs and consumption.
 For more details, visit our Energy webpage for details.

-We have increased the environmental efficiency of our finished product distribution markedly by moving from truck to more efficient rail.
-On average, 30% of Clorox finished goods distribution miles are by rail.
+We have increased the environmental efficiency of our finished product distribution by moving from truck to more efficient rail.
+On average, 20% of Clorox finished goods distribution miles are by rail.

-Through the 2020 Goal Period (as well as in our current IGNITE period) Clorox has been a Transport Partner of the U.S. Environmental Protection Agency’s (EPA) SmartWay program.
-Clorox qualified to be a SmartWay Transport Partner by using qualified SmartWay carriers for over 95% of our truck freight miles.
+Through the 2020 goal period (as well as in our current IGNITE period) Clorox has been a Transport Partner of the U.S. Environmental Protection Agency’s (EPA) SmartWay program, using qualified SmartWay carriers for over 80% of our truck freight miles.
 These carriers enable Clorox to measure, benchmark, and track efforts to increase efficiency and fuel economy.
-This is a prestigious designation for us, akin to the Energy Star qualification many of our facilities have achieved.

 Renewable energy sources: Kingsford